Galán: Local

 Galán is a caldera with topographic dimensions of 38 × 26 km, of which about 26 × 18 km are part of the caldera proper.
-Such dimensions make Galán one of the biggest calderas on Earth.
+Such dimensions make Galán one of the biggest calderas on Earth; it has been described as a supervolcano.
 The floor of the caldera reaches an elevation of 4500 m or about 4600 m, and the whole caldera has an elliptical shape extending in the north–south direction.
 Only the western margin of the caldera structure appears to be a true caldera margin, however, with different landforms forming the rest of the caldera walls and the actual collapse caldera covering only a portion of the topographic caldera expression; the latter has been defined to be a volcano-tectonic depression.

 The caldera contains a resurgent dome, whose highest point in the frost-shattered Galán massif reaches an elevation of about 5912 m-6100 m.
 Seismic tomography has identified a slow-speed anomaly beneath Galán, which has a volume of about 22000 km3 and is considered to be a magma reservoir of the volcano.

-Summits along the caldera margin include Cerro Aguas Calientes to the north, Cerro Leon Muerto to the southeast, Cerro Pabellon to the southwest and Cerro Toconquis to the northwest.
+Summits along the caldera margin include Cerro Aguas Calientes (a lava dome) to the north, Cerro Leon Muerto to the southeast, Cerro Pabellon to the southwest and Cerro Toconquis to the northwest.
 On the western rim, elevations of 5200 m are reached.
 Younger volcanoes have developed on the western and northern rim of the Galán caldera.